 - If you have a blood alcohol concentration (BAC) of 0.08 or more (0.04 in the case of commercial drivers); or

 - While there is any drug (as defined in the statute) in your system.

-Simple DUI, without more, is a class 1 misdemeanor, but there are numerous situations that can affect the severity of the charge against you, and the potential penalties if you are convicted.
-You should contact a lawyer as soon as possible to answer any specific questions.
+Simple DUI, without more, is a class 1 misdemeanor, but there are numerous situations that can affect the severity of the charge against you, and the potential penalties.
+You need to contact a lawyer as soon as possible to answer any specific questions.

 Do I Need A Phoenix DUI Attorney?

 If you are pulled over on suspicion of DUI, there are certain fundamental aspects of the process that you should understand.
 While every case is to some extent unique, remember that you are not required to speak to police officers or other law enforcement personnel.
 Nor are you required to consent to field sobriety tests.
-The question of whether to refuse a chemical test involves factors that go to the issue of probable cause, and that again is something that must be viewed on a case by case basis.
-However, if officers do have probable cause, and you refuse a chemical test, you are subject to what is known as an “implied consent” suspension or a suspension of your driving privilege for one year.
-During that year, you may be eligible for a restricted permit with breathalyzer for all but 45 days.
+The question of whether to refuse a chemical test involves factors that go to the issue of probable cause, and that is something that must be viewed on a case by case basis.
+However, if officers do have probable cause, and you refuse a chemical test, you are subject to what is known as an “implied consent” suspension of your driver’s license for one year.
+During that year, you may be eligible for a restricted permit (with an ignition interlock device installed in your vehicle) for all but 45 days.